BWESETKA/scheddss-app/README.md

 # 👟 Scheddss: Universal Uploader

-A lightweight web application built with **Python** and **Streamlit** that allows users to authenticate via Facebook and upload videos directly to their managed shoe business pages.
+A lightweight web application built with **Python** and **Streamlit** that allows users to authenticate via Facebook and upload videos directly to their managed business pages.

 ## 🚀 Features
 * **Secure OAuth Login**: Connects directly to Facebook using official Meta APIs.